ssfdre38/docusaurus-starter/docs/AMP/FAQ/faq.md

 ## How can I add someone else's Repo to my AMP?

-For this, you would go to `Configuration > Instance Deployment` and then you will see a box called `Configuration Repositories` and then you will press the + button and there a box will pop-up and there you would add the repo like this `CubeCoders/AMPTemplates` and if they have a different branch then you will do something like this `CubeCoders/AMPTemplates:dev`
+For this, you would go to `Configuration > Instance Deployment` and go to the tab `Instance Managment` and look for the box Configuration Repositories and then you will see a box called `Configuration Repositories` and then you will press the + button and there a box will pop-up and there you would add the repo like this `CubeCoders/AMPTemplates` and if they have a different branch then you will do something like this `CubeCoders/AMPTemplates:dev`

 ## How can I setup HTTPs for my AMP Panel?